npm package discovery and stats viewer.

 typescript-config

-Opinionated and reusable Typescript configurations, geared towards modern build tooling in both monorepos and single repositories.
+Opinionated and reusable TypeScript configurations, geared towards modern build tooling in both monorepos and single repositories.

-• Assume src and dist directories
+• Assumes src and dist directories

 Install